nqminds/edgesec.github.io/docusaurus/docs/management.md

 ```

 where the `sockpath` variable is the absolute path to the supervisor control socket.
 The above script is executed by the `dnsmasq` process with three input parameters are: device MAC address, allocated IP address and allocation type.
 More details for the parameters [here](https://thekelleys.org.uk/gitweb/?p=dnsmasq.git;a=blob;f=dnsmasq.conf.example;h=2047630802967d4dc5d4e0da881e517044136825;hb=HEAD).
 The script sends the `SET_IP` command with the three parameters to the supervisor control socket using `netcat` or `socat`, whichever is installed.
-The `dhcpRange*` parameter configures the IP allocation settings for the DHCP server.
-The first setting denotes the VLAN index.
-The second and third settings the pool of IP addresses.
-The last setting denotes the lease time for the allocated IP address.